Trematomus: Characteristics

 Trematomus rockcods have oblong bodies with wide but not depressed heads.
 They are large mouthed with the maxilla extending towards the middle of the eye, with conical teeth arranged in one or two rows or bands, although there are sometimes a few larger teeth to the front and along the sides of the jaws.
 The scales are mainly ctenoid, although there are non-ctenoid scales typically in the underside and on the back near the head.
 The upper lateral line has tubed scales which may be reduced in extent and in the middle lateral line the tubed scales are frequently often replaced by pored scales.
-The caudal fin contains10-14 branched fin rays.
+The caudal fin contains 10–14 branched fin rays.
 The maximum length varies from a standard length of 16 cm in T. scotti to a total length of 41 cm in T. hansoni.

 Distribution, habitat and biology

 Trematomus rockcods are found all around the continent of Antarctica with two species which reach as far north as South Georgia.
 They are benthic or epibenthic species which feed on invertebrates and smaller fishes and they are the dominant fish species on the Antarctic continental shelf.